andalenavals/momentsml/sphinx/source/installation.rst

 Dependencies
 ------------

-MegaLUT is currently developed using python 2.7 (and requires it).
+MomentsML is currently developed using python 2.7 (and requires it).

 It uses the usual numpy, scipy, matplotlib, and